smcl/cpy-notes/README.md

 90, 0, 0,  # LOAD_NAME 0x0000 (= 0x00010000, including EXTENDED_ARG)
 ```

-I suspect that if we exhaust 4-byte space of consts/names there's another mechanism (double EXTENDED_ARG?) but tbh that is an insane situation we don't ever want to encounter.
+I suspect that if we exhaust 4-byte space of consts/names there's another mechanism (double ```EXTENDED_ARG```?) but tbh that is an insane situation we don't ever want to encounter, as that means millions of names in the same frame.

 ------

 # CPython code objects